GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/02_data_reduction.rst

 ====================

 We start the data reduction by creating a master bias for the science data.
-It can be created and added to the calibratio database using the commands below:
+It can be created and added to the calibration database using the commands below:

 ..  code-block:: bash